VladimirShib/BulletHell/README.md

 - The player controls a small ship that can move freely in all directions and shoot a continuous stream of bullets.
 - The game consists of progressively harder levels.
 - To advance to the next level, player must destroy all enemies on the current level while dodging their attacks.
-- Player can take up to two hits before their ship is destroyed.
+- Player can take up to two hits before the ship is destroyed.
-- If the player's ship is destroyed, the player can start the level again.
+- The game ends if the player's ship is destroyed.
 - Player can press ESC at any time to pause the game.
+From the pause screen it is possible to exit to the main menu.
-In the menu there are options to restart the current level, reset the progress of levels and start from the first one or exit the game.
+- In the main menu player can start the game from the first level, go to the level selection screen or exit the game.
+- All levels are available on the level selection screen.
+Player can start the game from any level.

 **3. Details**